Medical Laboratory Science: Program Overview

 - Conduct a research project with faculty/mentor guidance

-- Assume a leadership role in conducting research in medical laboratory science (assessed by the final defense rubric)
+- Assume a leadership role in conducting research in medical laboratory science

 - Create a professional plan which supports ongoing professional career development

 - Construct a portfolio including evidence of professional service and continuing education.